daviddenton/daviddenton/TEMPLATE.md

 I was pretty happy with that. 😊

 I'm also active as speaker at various international technology conferences and have also enjoyed developing and delivered Coding Dojos and full Training Courses, both in the UK and around the world.
+At the end of 2020, I was awarded a place in the [Google Expert Developer](https://developers.google.com/community/experts) program.

 Below is the history of my introduction to various languages; I've been on a typical polyglot journey and worked in many industries including **Investment**, **Internet** and **Mobile Banking**, **Academic Publishing**, **Internet Provision** and **Government**: